wp-plugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

 = 1.5 =
-* If you have installed the plugin before version 1.5 you have to deactivate it then reactivate it to register the cron job which will purge the plugin's transients everyday.
+* If you have installed the plugin before version 1.5 you have to deactivate it then reactivate it in order to register the cron job which will purge the plugin transients everyday.

 = 1.0 =
 * First release.